This is a revised timeline of selected events in the history of soda.

 - Caleb Bradham (1867-1934) invents his own cola (May 8), appropriately titled “Caleb’s Cola”; this cola has a traditional cola flavor that serves as an amalgam of three noteworthy, defunct brands of cola: Sweetie (1844-1880), Quaker (1847-1873), and Pickens (1850-1871).

-- Soon after patenting Caleb’s Cola, Bradham opens a chain of soda fountains serving Caleb’s Cola and popular brands of legendary soft drinks such as ginger ale, cream soda, sarsaparilla, and root beer; the first soda fountain in that chain of stores was named Caleb’s Soda Fountain and it was located in Charlotte, NC.
+- Soon after patenting Caleb’s Cola, Bradham opens a chain of soda fountains serving Caleb’s Cola and popular brands of legendary soft drinks such as ginger beer, ginger ale, cream soda, sarsaparilla, and root beer; the first soda fountain in that chain of stores was named Caleb’s Soda Fountain and it was located in Charlotte, NC.

 - Caleb’s Cola Company is founded in Charlotte, NC.